The Sandman Reader III: Dream Country

 August 1990

-Story Artist: Kelley Jones (penciller), Malcolm Jones III (inker)
+Story Artist: Kelley Jones (penciler), Malcolm Jones III (inker)

 The protagonist of the story was a cat who had escaped from its human masters.
-This cat crossed paths with a cat incarnation of Morpheus and set out in trying to lead a global cat rebellion.
-This was quite the ambition for one cat to have and it was an ambition that was not meant to be realized.
+This cat crossed paths with a cat incarnation of Morpheus and set out to try to lead a global cat rebellion.
+This was quite the ambition for one cat to have, and it was an ambition that was not meant to be realized.
 Other cats to whom she preached, being cats, seemed skeptical that dreams of cat unity could ever be realized.

-This story was a fun change of pace.
+This story was a fun change in pace.
 While not necessarily light-hearted, it had its more whimsical moments.
-I enjoyed Gaiman’s attention to detail, giving the cats their own way of referring to things such as ‘windows’ in the human world.
+Gaiman’s attention to detail was enjoyable, giving the cats their way of referring to things such as ‘windows’ in the human world.

 Sandman #19: “A Midsummer Night’s Dream”